 - Is it okay to ask a potential sexual partner to get tested before engaging in sexual activity together?

 - Yes, absolutely!
 You should keep an open line of communication between you and your sexual partner before engaging in sexual activity with them for the first time.

 - Do condoms prevent STIs?

-- Ensure you and your partner are using condoms EVERYTIME you engage in sexual activity.
-While condoms are not 100% guarantee that you will not contract a STI, it greatly reduces your overall risk.
+- Ensure you and your partner are using condoms EVERY TIME you engage in sexual activity.
+While condoms are not a 100% guarantee that you will not contract an STI, it greatly reduces your overall risk.